-Remind students to visit the Berkeley International Office tax webpages for general guidelines about filing taxes, regardless of income.
+Remind students to visit the Berkeley International Office tax pages for general guidelines about filing taxes, regardless of income.

-Visa/work authorization
+Visa/Work authorization

-If your student plans to work off-campus during the summer, remind them to visit BIO for advising.
-Remind your student to consult the BIO website to plan ahead for international travel.
+If the student plans to work offcampus during the summer, remind student to visit Berkeley International Office for advising.

+Remind student to consult the Berkeley International Office website to plan ahead for international travel.